UK GDPR Policy

 6.2 Personal data can only be collected for specified, explicit and legitimate purposes.

-Data obtained for specified purposes must not be used for a purpose that differs from those formally notified to the Information Commissioner as part of Strategic Maintenance Planning Ltd.’s GDPR registration.
+Data obtained for specified purposes must not be used for a purpose that differs from those formally notified to the Information Commissioner as part of Strategic Maintenance Planning Ltd.’s UK GDPR registration.
 GDPR DOC 2.1 sets out the relevant procedures.

 6.3 Personal data must be adequate, relevant and limited to what is necessary for processing.

-6.3.1 The GDPR Owner is responsible for ensuring that information, which is not strictly necessary for the purpose for which it is obtained, is not collected.
+6.3.1 The UK GDPR Owner is responsible for ensuring that information, which is not strictly necessary for the purpose for which it is obtained, is not collected.

-6.3.2 All data collection forms (electronic or paper-based), including data collection requirements in new information systems, must be approved by the GDPR Owner.
+6.3.2 All data collection forms (electronic or paper-based), including data collection requirements in new information systems, must be approved by the UK GDPR Owner.

-6.3.3 The GDPR Owner will ensure that, on an annual basis all data collection methods are reviewed by internal audit to ensure that collected data continues to be adequate, relevant and not excessive.
+6.3.3 The UK GDPR Owner will ensure that, on an annual basis all data collection methods are reviewed by internal audit to ensure that collected data continues to be adequate, relevant and not excessive.

-6.3.4 If data is given or obtained that is excessive or not specifically required by Strategic Maintenance Planning Ltd.’s documented procedures, the GDPR Owner is responsible for ensuring that it is securely deleted or destroyed.
+6.3.4 If data is given or obtained that is excessive or not specifically required by Strategic Maintenance Planning Ltd.’s documented procedures, the UK GDPR Owner is responsible for ensuring that it is securely deleted or destroyed.

 6.4 Personal data must be accurate and kept up to date.